Company: Unacademy • Platform: Web + Android • Year: Mid 2017

 We released the new the new app home screen experience on July 11.
 This resulted in a 600% increase in app ratings on the Google Play Store.
 From a daily average of < 25, we received over 180 ratings within a day of launching the feature .
 By July 15, the app rating was back up to 4.9 from 4.8 and today we have over 89% 5-star ratings.

-Building a Better Learning Experience
+A Better Learning Experience

 In order to perfect the discovery experience, the content on the website had to be reorganised.
 I worked on the information architecture from scratch and tried to make the content more accessible by designing a navigation system that was intuitive and user-friendly.
 I approached the visual redesign with three main objectives: